JustWhit3/osmanip/doc/Download and install.md

 make
 ```
 This will compile both main and test codes.
 An extra **obj** folder with object files and a **bin** folder with two executables, *main* and *tests*, are now created.
-> **NOTE**: to correctly compile and run the tests.cpp file you need the [doctest](https://github.com/onqtam/doctest) tool installed into your computer.

 You have simply to run the former in order to run the entire example code:
 ```shell